DFHack/dfhack/docs/Plugins.rst

     multiple files`` section below for details.
 If not specified, defaults to "none", which will create a standard quickfort `multi-blueprint <quickfort-packaging>` file.

+Output formats:

+Here are the values that can be passed to the ``--format`` flag:

+:minimal:
+    Creates ``.csv`` files with minimal file size that are fast to read and write.
+This is the default.
+:pretty:
+    Makes the blueprints in the ``.csv`` files easier to read and edit with a text editor by adding extra spacing and alignment markers.

 Splitting output into multiple files: